eldougo/wordpress_plugin_tuxquote/readme.txt

 [TUXQUOTE align="left"]

-== Installation ==
+= Widget usage =

-1. Upload the Tuxquote plugin to your blog, activate it, then either enter the shortcode '[TUXQUOTE]' in your page or post and/or drag the Tuxquote Widget to a widgitized area on your Widgets page.
+Drag the Tuxquote Widget to a widgitized area on your Widgets page (Apperance -> Widgets).

+Click the Tuxquote widget and enter the following options as required:

+* title:     Add title text above the Tuxquote image.
+* width:     Div container width in percentage or pixels.
+Eg: 80% or 200px.
+* align:     Can be "left", "right", "none".
+Eg: align="left".
+Doesn't have much of an affect in a wigetized area.

 == Frequently Asked Questions ==